yonesora56/HS_rice_analysis/README.md

 &nbsp;

+&nbsp;

 The correspondence between the created figures, the code used, and the notebooks can be confirmed from each figure on figshare.

 > Yonezawa, Sora; Bono, Hidemasa (2025).
 (Supplementary Files) Functional Annotation of Novel Heat Stress-responsive Genes in Rice Utilizing Public Transcriptomes and Structurome. figshare.
-Collection. https://doi.org/10.6084/m9.figshare.c.7835495.v3
+Collection. https://doi.org/10.6084/m9.figshare.c.7835495

 &nbsp;